Kale, Red Russian

 - ±10,000 seeds/oz

-(Brassica napus) (aka Ragged Jack) Originally from Siberia, brought to Canada by Russian traders around 1885.
-One of the hardiest and most tender of all kales.
-Beautiful purple-veined blue-green leaves tinged with red-purple.
-Frilly leaf margins resemble oak leaves.
-Vigorous 18-36" plants.
-Mild sweet flavor.
+(Brassica napus) (aka Ragged Jack) One of the hardiest and most tender-leaved of all kales, this variety is originally from Siberia and was brought to Canada by Russian traders around 1885.
+Its beautiful, frilly, purple-veined, blue-green leaves are tinged with red-purple and resemble oak leaves.
+Vigorous plants grow 18-36" tall.
+Leaves have a mild, sweet flavor.
 Hardy to -10°F. 50-60 days from transplant. ±10,000 seeds/oz.

 Start Indoors: 6-8 weeks before last frost